SorenTech/code-of-ethics/README.md

 **Rule 2.301**
 Designers and Developers making public statements on design/development issues shall disclose when they are being compensated for making such statements or when they have an economic interest in the issue.

+**Rule 2.302**
+Designers and Developers shall strive to understand and support the principles of free speech, freedom of assembly and access to an open marketplace of ideas, and shall act accordingly.

+### E.S.
+2.4 Truthfulness
+Designers and Developers should communicate the truth in all situations and at all times.

+**Rule 2.401**
+A Designer or Developer's work shall not make false claims nor knowingly misinform.

+**Rule 2.402**
+Designers and Developers shall represent messages in a clear manner in all forms of communication and avoid false, misleading and deceptive promotion.

 ## Canon III Obligations to the Client
-Designers and Developers should serve their clients competently and in a professional manner, and should exercise unprejudiced and unbiased judgment when performing all professional services.
+Designers and Developers should serve their clients competently and in a professional manner, should acquaint himself or herself with a client’s business and design standardsand, should exercise unprejudiced and unbiased judgment when performing all professional services and should act in the client’s best interest within the limits of professional responsibility.

 ### E.S.
 3.1 Competence:
 Designers and Developers should serve their clients in a timely and competent manner.